 The Alaska Native Claims Settlement Act Project Jukebox emphasizes the recollections of people who are important to the Native land claims movement, and is an opportunity to recognize those who worked to bring about this settlement, to assess the legislation that was created, and to evaluate impacts fifty years later.
 The story of ANCSA has been written in many published works, however, hearing from the people in their own words about their struggles, their successes, and what actually happened offers a richer and more personal experience.
 By listening to these first-hand accounts, students of land claims can better understand what their leaders went through to build a better world.

-In 2021, the Alaska Historical Society produced the "Guide to Sources for the Study of the Alaska Native Claims Settlement Act" that contains information about primary source archival resources on ANCSA available from archives around the state and nationally (Volume 1 is an inventory of major collections; Volume 2 is an annotated bibliography of published material; and Volume 3 presents educational resources for the teaching of ANCSA).
-It includes descriptions of manuscript and photograph collections, oral histories, historic film, media productions, and online materials.
+In 2022, the Alaska Historical Society produced the "Guide to Sources for the Study of the Alaska Native Claims Settlement Act" that contains information about primary source archival resources on ANCSA available from archives around the state and nationally (Volume 1 includes an essay on the history of ANCSA, a timeline, a list of key participants in the land claims movement, and an inventory of major collections; Volume 2 is an annotated bibliography of published and unpublished sources of information about the act; and Volume 3 presents educational resources for the teaching of ANCSA).
+The guide includes descriptions of manuscript and photograph collections, oral histories, historic film, media productions, and online materials.

 The Alaska Native Claims Settlement Act Project Jukebox was created in 2022 by Karen Brewster of the Oral History Program at the University of Alaska Fairbanks.
 Funding was provided by the Alaska State Library through an Interlibrary Cooperation Grant based on American Rescue Plan Act (ARPA) funds.
 The information in this project reflects the context of the original creation date.
 Some information may become out of date.